melezhik/sparrow/README.md

 ## Swat test suites

 Are those based on [swat](https://github.com/melezhik/swat) web application testing framework.
 Swat is in turn based on Outthentic DSL.
-Swat test suites is dedicated to web application testing.
+Swat test suites are dedicated to web application testing.

 ## Generic suites

-Are those base on [outthentic](https://github.com/melezhik/outthentic) generic purposes testing / monitoring framework.
+Are those based on [outthentic](https://github.com/melezhik/outthentic) - generic purposes testing / monitoring framework.
 Outthentic framework is in turn based in Outthentic DSL.

 Generic suites unlike swat test suites is _generic purposes_ suites for various tasks, like